-Whether you come to an in-person final interview or participate in a virtual final interview, you should plan to be with us for about 5-6 hours.
-There are various parts of the day, including a mini-lesson, group discussion, classroom management task, role play, brief one-on-one interview and several written reflections.
-You will be joined by 3-25 other interviewees and you can expect a welcoming, friendly, and positive environment throughout your interview day.
+Whether you come to an in-person final interview or participate in a virtual final interview, you should plan to be with us for about 4-6 hours.
+Most in-person interviews will start at 9:00 am or 10:00 am Eastern Standard Time (EST).
+Virtual interviews start at 10:00 am EST. There are various parts of the day, including a mini-lesson, group discussion, classroom management task, role play, brief one-on-one interview and several written reflections.
+You will be joined by 3-25 other interviewees and you can expect a welcoming, friendly and positive environment throughout your interview day.

 Be sure to get plenty of rest the night before your final interview and come prepared to engage and get to know a group of like-minded applicants and Urban Teacher staff!
 You'll want to dress business-casual and come fully prepared based on the instructions included in your invitation.